Eetui/Eetui.github.io/index.md

 My name is Eetu Ihalainen and I am a 23-year-old game programmer student from Tampere.
 My strengths are with Unity and C# programming.
 I also know the basics of Unreal Engine 4 and C++.

-Other skills: Version Control (Git), html, css
+Other skills: Version Control (Git), html, css, blender

 Languages: Finnish, English and basics of Swedish.